Swanky jazz lounge with acclaimed New American bistro menu

 "This Tenderloin mainstay hosts a jazzy round-up of live music on its swanky, subterranean level nearly every night of the week.
 The artists are given about a week of shows, allowing them to experiment with sets and styles throughout the residency.
 There's also a full menu of food and drinks from industry players throughout the city.
 Reserve in advance or try your luck on a walk-in." - Zoë Bernard, Paolo Bicchieri

-"There are supper clubs that center around food and live entertainment, such as Black Cat Jazz Supper Club." - Dianne de Guzman
+"Offered as an example of a supper club that centers around both food and live entertainment, Black Cat Jazz Supper Club represents the style of supper club that combines dining with performances." - Dianne de Guzman

 "On Saturday night, as producer Kassa Overall blasts a drum-heavy set from the Black Cat stage, Adam Chapman says things have been ridiculous.
 The director of operations of the Eddy Street club says the story he’s telling is outrageous, but it’s true: the San Francisco Police Department assigned an employee overtime to go through a report on the fallout of his club’s multiple break-ins after the same police department failed to protect his place of business throughout the late night.
 Since Chapman didn’t come to the club immediately after the break-in (he says neither he nor anyone on staff received a call from the police) the cops left after 20 minutes.
 “It’s been egregious,” Black Cat owner Fritz Quattlebaum sighs in agreement." - Paolo Bicchieri